cab-1729/Pandoc-Themes/README.md

 All in pure ```xelatex```, no Lua.

+Each theme works independently of each other.
+The only dependency to a theme is its font folder.

 Examples for each theme stored in the _examples_ directory.

 __Warning_: These templates are very liberal with packages and assume the user has the entirety of texlive installed._